j5bot/proton-pack-wiring/isolation/Isolation.md

   When the switch is in the "On" position, it will connect the battery to the GP⭐️ 5V electronics.
   This can of course be purchased pre-wired.

+- If using pre-wired cables: Some way to color code 5 different red wires.

+  For example, 5 (non-black) colors of electrical tape.
+  5 (non-black) markers and an appropriate way to tape paper colored with them to thin wires.

+- If creating your own cables: 5 (non-black) colors of 18g (20g is probably ok too) wire.

 ## Instructions